someobserver/recurgence/math/10-simulation-architecture/index.md

 ---

-## Overview
+### Overview

-This section establishes the computational and conceptual architecture for simulating Recurgent Field Theory (RFT) on discrete semantic manifolds.
-The simulation framework operationalizes the continuous mathematics of RFT, enabling the study of semantic dynamics, attractor evolution, and epistemic health in silico.
+This section articulates the computational and conceptual architecture for simulating Recurgent Field Theory (RFT) on discrete semantic manifolds.
+The simulation framework translates the continuous mathematics of RFT into a form suitable for in silico exploration of semantic dynamics, attractor evolution, and epistemic health.

 Key architectural elements:
 1. **Discretization of Semantic Space** — mapping the continuous manifold $\mathcal{M}$ to a graph $G = (V, E)$, with nodes as semantic states and edges as adjacency or transformation potentials.
 2. **Time-Stepped Recursive Updates** — iterative evolution of coherence, recursive depth, semantic mass, and related fields at each node, governed by local and nonlocal coupling.
 3. **Field and Metric Tracking** — monitoring the evolution of core quantities: $C(p, t)$, $D(p, t)$, $M(p, t)$, $W(p, t)$, $g_{ij}(p, t)$, and others.
-4. **Boundary and Initial Conditions** — specification of seed states, metric structure, and coupling tensors for simulation stability and interpretability.
+4. **Boundary and Initial Conditions** — specification of seed states, metric structure, and coupling tensors to support simulation stability and interpretability.
-5. **Visualization Standards** — consistent rendering of fields, flows, and attractor basins to support interpretability and cross-experiment comparability.
+5. **Visualization Standards** — consistent rendering of fields, flows, and attractor basins to facilitate interpretability and cross-experiment comparability.
 6. **Experimental Use Cases** — protocols for probing coherence propagation, attractor migration, constraint relaxation, recursive perturbation, and wisdom tuning.
 7. **Epistemic Engine** — the simulation as a substrate for artificial sensemaking, agent self-modification, and the emergence of generative recursion.

-This architecture provides a principled bridge between the abstract formalism of RFT and concrete computational experiments, supporting both theoretical exploration and practical implementation of semantic dynamics.
+This architecture forms a principled bridge between the abstract formalism of RFT and concrete computational experiments, supporting both theoretical exploration and practical implementation of semantic dynamics.

 ---